 Those of you who used the old site will know it as predominantly a vehicle to discuss Russian history.
 These pages are designed to support Little Heath A2 students studying for their summer examination.
-Our examination board is OCR, and the paper is Historical Themes – Option B: Modern 1789 – 1997.
-The paper code is F966/02, and we are studying Russia from 1855 to 1964.
+Our examination board is OCR, and the paper is Russia and its rulers 1855 – 1964.
+The paper code is Y318.

 Above all however, we want this to be your site.
 However you use it is fine, but please take ownership of it.